SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 title: "Refactoring Mindset"
 date: 2025-01-11
 description: "
 I haven't written about refactoring in a while.
-Recently, my team and I have been reading 'Refactoring' by Martin Fowler and undertook a
+Recently, my team and I have been reading 'Refactoring' by Martin Fowler and we undertook a
-TaskList kata as a practical exercise.
+TaskList kata as a refactoring exercise.
 This inspired me to write this article, which focuses on cultivating a refactoring mindset – a proactive approach to consistently improve your code.
 "
 tags: ["Refactoring", "Mindset", "Code Smells", "Clean Code"]